Gary Stadler

 Gary Stadler is an American new-age pianist, composer, songwriter and producer, specializing in contemporary Celtic-influenced themes and atmospheres.
-Stadler's six albums generally focus on imaginative concepts loosely based in Celtic mythology, especially stories of the realm of Faerie.
+Stadler's six albums generally focus on imaginative concepts loosely based in Celtic mythology, especially stories of fairy realm.
 His music combines melodic elements of rare world instruments, mastery of synthesizer orchestrations and studio techniques.
-Three of his albums feature collaborations with vocalists Singh Kaur, Stephannie and Wendy Rule.
+He has collaborated with vocalists Singh Kaur and Wendy Rule.

 Stadler's third album, Fairy Heartmagic was listed on Billboard's New Age Top 25 chart for four weeks in year 2000.
-Several of his songs have been featured on compilations on multiple record labels in the USA and Europe.
+Several of his songs have been featured on compilations on multiple record labels in the US and Europe.

 Stadler is the brother of professional golfer Craig Stadler.

 Background and artistic development

-Stadler knew at an early age that music would play a major role in his life.
-In school, in his hometown of San Diego, he learned to play the piano and most of the other instruments in the orchestra.
-When asked what he wanted to be when he grew up, he always replied, "I want to be an orchestra conductor!"
+Stadler grew up in San Diego.
+In school, he learned to play the piano and most common orchestral instruments.
+Becoming an orchestra conductor was a childhood aspiration of his.